Musculoskeletal Interventions 2 PG (6453.6)

 Any special requirements should be discussed with the Unit Convener in the first two weeks of the semester.
 Confirmation of this discussion must be in writing (email is acceptable).

-To pass this unit of study you must undertake ALL of the Assessment Items and must achieve an Overall Grade of 50% or above.
+To pass this unit of study you must complete ALL of the Assessment Items and must achieve an Overall Grade of 50% or above.

 There are no supplementary assessments offered for this unit for any of the Assessment Items as per the University of Canberra Assessment Policy.